great-expectations/great_expectations/docs/docusaurus/docs/guides/connecting_to_your_data/fluent/batch_requests/how_to_request_data_from_a_data_asset.md

 <!-- ### Retrieve existing DataAsset from existing Datsource -->
 import GetExistingDataAssetFromExistingDatasource from '/docs/components/setup/datasource/data_asset/_get_existing_data_asset_from_existing_datasource.md'

-This guide demonstrates how you can request data from a Data Source that has been defined with the `context.sources.add_*` method.
+Learn how you can request data from a Data Source that has been defined with the `context.sources.add_*` method.

 ## Prerequisites

 <Prerequisites>

-- An installation of GX
+- An installation of Great Expectations (GX)
 - A Data Source with a configured Data Asset

 </Prerequisites>